pbrink231/ha-carson-living/README.md

 ### Manually

-If you want to manually install, place files in the custom_components/carson/ folder into path/to/haconfig/custom_components/carson/
+If you want to manually install

+Copy files in this repos custom_components/carson/ folder into path/to/haconfig/custom_components/carson/

 ### Setup